reski-id/wilayah-Api/readme.md

 ```

 > **Note**
-> Make sure you allrady create database for this app see local `.env` file.
+> Make sure you allready create database for this app see local `.env` file.

 ## ⚙️ Installing and Runing with Docker